-Experts@Syracuse is a powerful tool that enables new insights into the scholarly expertise and collaborative opportunities that exist within Syracuse University and at other universities.
+Experts@Syracuse is a research information management (RIM) system that enables new insights into the scholarly expertise and collaborative opportunities that exist within Syracuse University and at other universities.
 It is designed to help faculty members, departments, and potential collaborators identify who is working in what research or scholarly areas at Syracuse University.
-Experts@Syracuse is based on tailored research profiles that are automatically created, and require minimal effort to maintain.
-Profiles include publications tracked by Scopus (an enormous interdisciplinary database), grants from the OSP database and University departmental affiliations.
-Experts@Syracuse is a collaborative initiative co-sponsored by the Office of Research and the Syracuse University Libraries.

 Experts@Syracuse was acquired in 2016 in response to achieving R1 Carnegie Classification status in 2015.
 It is jointly managed by the Office of Research and Syracuse University Libraries.

 Research information management (RIM) systems support the transparent aggregation, curation, and utilization of data about institutional research activities.

 Adapted from: Bryant, Rebecca, Jan Fransen, Pablo de Castro.
 Brenna Helmstutler, and David Scherer.
 2021.
 Research Information Management in the United States: Part 1—Findings and Recommendations.
 Dublin, OH: OCLC Research. https://doi.org/10.25333/8hgy-s428.

 Research-active faculty and subject librarians working directly with faculty are eligible to have a profile in Experts@Syracuse.

 New faculty profile shells are added to Experts@Syracuse at the beginning of each semester.
 Once added, you can populate and utilize your profile to: